-There’s some method to the madness here, though: while Microsoft’s approach was in line with how the operating system treated four- and two-byte integers, other platforms were focusing on the universal part of UUID, and therefore used a hard-coded (and easier to work with!) little endian approach regardless of the architecture of the machine in question, meaning that binary representations of a UUID could be copied to a different architecture/environment and still retain the same meaning.
+There’s some method to the madness here, though: while Microsoft’s approach was in line with how the operating system treated four- and two-byte integers, other platforms were focusing on the universal part of UUID, and therefore used a hard-coded (and easier to work with!) big endian approach regardless of the architecture of the machine in question, meaning that binary representations of a UUID could be copied to a different architecture/environment and still retain the same meaning.

 Today these differences are why we have two official variants of UUID, as codified in RFC 4122.
-Variant 1 is the scheme initially used by most of the world, with the underlying bytes in little endian format, while Variant 2 is the variant used by Microsoft (encountered when dealing with .NET/Win32/COM
+Variant 1 is the scheme initially used by most of the world, with the underlying bytes in big endian format, while Variant 2 is the variant used by Microsoft (encountered when dealing with .NET/Win32/COM

 And that is why simply converting a